g-a-borrero/cosmos/Introduction/CharacterCreation/index.md

 ## Abilities

 There are three kinds of Abilities - Psi, Magic, and Theurgy.
 To gain these Abilities, you may take either Headstrong (Psi), Gifted (Magic), or Touched (Theurgy) once, or Improved (any) one or more times.
+Please note that these skills and Abilities may not be part of your setting, so it's best to talk to your GM first!